mizhael-dev/MyRPG/Player_Character_Sheet.md

   - **Rings:** None
     (Accessories like rings, max 10)
   - **Amulets:** None
-    (Accessories like amulets, max 3) (max 3)
+    (Accessories like amulets, max 3)

 #### Inventory:

 \**Pockets:* Small items for quick access, such as potions, keys, or tools.
-Limited to 3-5 items depending on size.*
+Limited to 1-3 items depending on size.*

 \**Backpack: Larger items for storage, including rations, books, or extra equipment.
 Accessibility is limited, and capacity depends on weight and size.*

 - **Pockets (Easy Access):**
-  - Pocket 1: (Small items for quick access like potions, keys, or tools; 3-5 items depending on size)
+  - Pocket 1: (Small items for quick access like potions, keys, or tools; 1-3 items depending on size)
 - **Backpack (Difficult Access):**
   - Backpack 1: (Larger items for storage like rations, extra weapons, or books; limited by weight and size)